 'I explore the invisible world that exists between and beyond the surface of things'

 Annie Woodford is a multi disciplinary artist who seeks to transform materials into something unexpected, mysterious and ambiguous.
 The work is always preceded by a period of research, often involving a detailed examination of an element from the natural world.
-Material investigations occur concurrently with these periods of research - executed both intuitively and analytically - leading to new ways of thinking and making.
-Like objects of otherness from imagined worlds, the pieces seem to float and oscillate between absence and presence, hovering silently in a place between.
+Material investigations - executed both intuitively and analytically - occur concurrently with these periods of research, leading to new ways of thinking and making.
+Working in several disciplines - drawing, object making, printmaking and painting - Woodford makes pieces that are like objects of otherness from unseen worlds; combining the real and the imagined they seem to float and oscillate between absence and presence, the past and the future, hovering silently in a place between.